vsw-2001/Interactive-Cancer-Risk-Dashboard-/README.md

 If you don’t have it, you can download it here:
 [https://powerbi.microsoft.com/desktop](https://powerbi.microsoft.com/desktop)

-Then open the dashboard file:Interactive-Cancer-Risk-Dashboard.pbix
+Then open the dashboard file:interactive Cancer risk dashboard.pbix

 ### 3. Explore the Dashboard
 The dashboard is fully interactive — ideal for visually exploring how different variables contribute to cancer diagnosis outcomes.